upskiller-xyz/server_lux/docs/run_schema.md

 ## Notes

 - The window center position for obstruction calculation is automatically computed as the midpoint between (x1, y1, z1) and (x2, y2, z2)
-- Each window is processed independently through the complete workflow (obstruction → encoding → simulation)
+- Each window is processed independently through obstruction → encoding → simulation
+- All window results are then combined in the postprocessing step along with room_polygon
 - The calculated obstruction angles (64 floats each for horizon and zenith) are automatically added to each window before encoding
 - Translation and rotation are currently fixed at default values (translation: {x: 0, y: 0}, rotation: [0]) and will be integrated as request parameters in a future update
-- You can include multiple windows in a single request - each will be processed through the complete workflow
+- You can include multiple windows in a single request - each will be processed independently and combined in the final result
+- The final output matrix dimensions can vary based on room geometry and window configurations